spencer-shadley/completed-class/class-content/25-Power-Packs/C#/C#.md

 }
 ```

-This will check for the existence of the folder first, and if it doesn’t exist, it will create it for the first time.
+This will check for the existence of the directory first, and if it doesn’t exist, it will create it for the first time.
 However, you probably already saw some errors pop up, because our Util class doesn’t know what Directory means.
 What does this usually suggest?
 Think about how to solve this before moving on.

 _HINT: How did we fix this issue with the List class?_